 The elevator speech may be one of the most important, yet often overlooked tools we have when we enter into the chiropractic field.
 Whether you're graduating and starting a practice, starting into practice with an existing office, or beginning to look for job opportunities, the right elevator speech will give you the competitive edge you need to succeed.
 So what should YOUR elevator speech include?

-by Nicole Ingrando, D.C. in Marketing Basics on Sunday, November 6, 2016
+Posted in Getting Hired on Sunday, November 6, 2016

 The concept of an elevator speech is simple.

 If you happen to be on an elevator with another person, and they ask you who you are and what you do, could you convey this message by the time you reached your floor.

 Not only could you convey the message but also, would the message be powerful enough to make an impact on the listener?
 In business terms, could you sell your product by the time you got off the elevator?

 An elevator speech is as important as your business card.
 The best speeches are quick, succinct and can properly describe you in 30 seconds or less.

 As a student and now practicing chiropractor, I always have multiple elevator speeches for different audiences and I tweak them on a constant basis.